 “I do not know the reason, but just as a saddle is not suitable for an ox, so learning is unsuitable for a woman.” – Erasmus

-Do modern women, confronted with multiple opportunities, fully appreciate the legacy of educational discrimination that has mauled their sex for thousands of years?
-Do they know that from the time of the Greeks to nearly the present, men generally have regarded women as genetically inferior to themselves and incapable of serious thought?
-When we look at “women’s place” in the educational scheme of things, we find most of history’s famous men dismissing woman’s intellect and expressing the equivalent of the belief that educating females is just “feeding more poison to the frightful asp.”
+Do modern women, confronted with many new opportunities, fully appreciate the legacy of educational discrimination that has mauled their sex for thousands of years?
+Do they know that from the time of the Greeks to nearly the present, men generally have regarded women as uneducable and incapable of serious thought?
+When we look at “women’s place” in the educational scheme of things, we find the vast majority of history’s most famous men dismissing woman’s intellect and often expressing the belief that educating females is dangerous.
+“Feeding more poison to the frightful asp.”

-What follows is an examination of these male attitudes toward the education of females.
-Male opinion is the focus because, until very recent times at least, men have had the power to make the educational decisions for both men and women alike.
-What is more, the famous and highly accomplished men quoted played a prominent role in shaping and refining Western culture.
+What follows examines male attitudes toward the education of females.
+Why?
+Because, until very recent times at least, men have had the power to make the educational decisions for both men and women alike.
+What is more, the famous and highly accomplished men quoted played a prominent role in shaping and refining all of Western culture.

 What is, or has been, the actual status of women in any place or time?
 Look at the schools, at the curriculum, and, most important, the attitudes of men with power and influence and you will discover the truth.

 The accomplishments of the Greeks, and Romans form the foundations of Western civilization.
 And their pedagogical practices established the foundations of contemporary schooling.
 Therefore, any history dealing with the education of women should begin with them.

 The Athenians are famed for adhering to Plato’s advice: “Follow the argument wherever it leads.”
 They forsook the almost universal practice of subordinating individuality to the collective and honored the duty advised by Socrates “to know myself.”
 But they also regarded women as mutilated males, unworthy of formal education.